thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-index.md

 last_updated: tbd
 summary: "ThoughtSpot indexes column names and unique column values.
 The indexes are used to dynamically generate suggestions in the search bar when typing a search."
 sidebar: mydoc_sidebar
+toc: false
 permalink: /:collection/:path.html
 ---
-You can change the way a column is indexed by modifying its **Index** value in the modeling file, to influence the suggestions that will appear for that column.
+A column's index influences the suggestions that appear for that column in search.
+You can modify a specific column's **INDEX TYPE** in the **DATA > Tables > Columns** page or to set a system-wide **Index** value in the modeling file.

+{% include warning.html content="If a column has a very large free text values, ThoughtSpot does not recommended to changing the column indexing.
+These should not to be indexed, because indexing on these values is not useful and may generate confusing suggestions." %}

+## Default indexing

 The default behavior of indexing is as follows:

 -   All column names are indexed using their **ColumnName** value.
--   Values for columns with the column type of **MEASURE** are not indexed.
+-   Values for columns with the column type of `MEASURE` are not indexed.
 -   Values for columns with the data type of **DATE** are not indexed.
--   Columns that contain a large amount of free-form text (i.e. the number of characters in more than a few of the fields is more than 50) are indexed as PREFIX_ONLY by default.
+-   Columns that contain a large amount of free-form text (i.e. the number of characters in more than a few of the fields is more than 50) are indexed as `PREFIX_ONLY` by default.
--   Short strings (like a firstname column) are indexed using PREFIX_AND_SUBSTRING by default, which indexes both prefix and substrings.
+-   Short strings (like a `firstname` column) are indexed using `PREFIX_AND_SUBSTRING` by default, which indexes both prefix and substrings.

-It is not recommended to change the indexing for columns with very large free text values.
-These should not to be indexed, because indexing on these values is not useful and may generate confusing suggestions.

 You can override the default behavior by editing the modeling file to change the **Index** value for any columns that should be indexed differently.
 There are several different supported index types:

 |Index type|Description|
 |----------|-----------|